fresh-joey/devops-projects/ssh-server/README.md

 ## Requirements

-- A device with openssh installed
+- A device with OpenSSH installed
-- A remote server running linux
+- A remote server running Linux

-## Server Seup
+## Server Setup

 I used AWS to spin up a virtual server using the steps highlighted below